Koitere/monster-stats/README.md

 The Monster Stats Plugin provides a quick way to access the defensive stats of NPCs in Old School RuneScape (OSRS).

+Shoutout to 'Coinmagnet_rs' on reddit for the original idea/request.

 ## Features

 - **Hover Tooltip**: Toggle-able tooltip that displays elemental weaknesses and percentages as well as defensive stats for all styles.